rbrundritt/AzureMapsNativeControl/README.md

 - Port rest of samples to WinUI (WPF to WinUI is the easiest path).
 - See [Features & Modules under consideration](Docs/APICoverage.md#features--modules-under-consideration).
 - Create and publish NuGet packages once project is stable.

-## Bing Maps WPF Migration Tip

-If you are migrating from Bing Maps WPF to Azure Maps and don't want to rewrite your app, take a look at [this project](https://github.com/rbrundritt/AzureMapsWPFControl) where I have created a simple solution that redirects the Bing Maps requests to Azure Maps.

 ## Contributing